Research Participation Credits

 Use this link to access Sona Systems for the A&S Psychology Department:

-Creating an Account: Click "Request a new account here" to set up your account.
+Creating an Account: Click "Request Account" to set up your account.
 You must enter your BC email address as your login.

 Research Participation requirement